threefoldfoundation/www_venturecreator/content/manifesto/laws/index.md

 <br>

-### Everyone has Control over Their own Information and Community Circles
+<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> Everyone has Control over Their own Information and Community Circles</span>

 <p>
 We define the circles (groups of people) we want to communicate with.